Elisabeth Christine of Brunswick-Wolfenbüttel-Bevern

-Crown Princess
+Crown princess

-Having failed in his attempt to flee from the tyrannical regime of his father, King Fredrick William I, Crown Prince Frederick of Prussia was ordered to marry a daughter of Duke Ferdinand Albert II and Duchess Antoinette of Brunswick-Wolfenbüttel in 1733 in order to regain his freedom.
-Elisabeth was the niece of Elisabeth Christine of Brunswick-Wolfenbüttel, wife of Holy Roman Emperor Charles VI.
-The match had thus been arranged by the Austrian court in the hopes of securing influence over Prussia for another generation.
-On 12 June, 17-year-old Elisabeth was married to Frederick at her father's summer palace, Schloss Salzdahlum in Wolfenbüttel, Germany.
+In 1730, Crown Prince Frederick of Prussia tried to flee from the tyrannical regime of his father, King Frederick William I, but was caught and imprisoned.
+To regain his freedom, he was required to marry Elisabeth Christine, daughter of Ferdinand Albert II, Duke of Brunswick-Wolfenbüttel and his wife Antoinette, in 1733.
+Elisabeth's maternal aunt Elisabeth Christine was the wife of Charles VI, Holy Roman Emperor.
+The match had thus been sought diplomatically by the Austrian court as well as by the "imperial party" around the king.
+This was in sharp contrast to the "English party" around Queen Sophie Dorothea, sister of King George II of Great Britain, and Crown Prince Frederick himself.
+They were seeking a marriage to the Queen's niece, Princess Amelia of Great Britain, which would result in a strong alliance between Prussia and Great Britain and was considered by the somewhat vain young prince a more "brilliant" match than the "provincial" Elisabeth Christine.

+However, on 12 June, 17-year-old Elisabeth Christine was married to Frederick at her father's summer palace, Schloss Salzdahlum in Wolfenbüttel, Germany.
 On their wedding night, Frederick spent a reluctant hour with his wife and then walked about outside for the rest of the night.
 Due to the circumstances behind their betrothal, he was well known to have resented the marriage from the very beginning.
-Thus, Elizabeth's position at the Berlin Court was difficult from the beginning, as the only support that she could count on was the King's.
+Thus, Elizabeth's position at the Berlin court was difficult from the beginning, as the only support that she could count on was the king's.

 Elisabeth indeed remained attached to her father-in-law, who was particularly fond of her piety, which did nothing to endear her husband.
-It should be mentioned that Frederick is widely presumed to have been homosexual, having shown no sexual or even platonic interest in women; the only woman whom he considered a close friend was his older sister, Wilhelmine.
+Frederick is widely presumed to have been homosexual, having shown no sexual or even platonic interest in women; the only woman whom he considered a close friend was his older sister, Wilhelmine.
 However, he was shrewd enough to recognise the opportunity Elisabeth provided to improve his own relationship with his father and systematically used her to gain royal favours.
-During the first year of their marriage, Frederick was garrisoned in Ruppin, while Elisabeth lived in Berlin at the King's court.
-Her husband showered her with letters asking for travel permits, money, etc., from the King or even demanding that she run up debts in Brunswick to pay for his expenses.
+During the first year of their marriage, Frederick was garrisoned in command of his own regiment, at his establishment at Ruppin, which he had been given by his father after the betrothal, while Elisabeth lived in Berlin at the king's court.
+Her husband showered her with letters asking for things such as travel permits and money from the king or even demanding that she run up debts in Brunswick to pay for his expenses.

-This pattern continued even after the couple moved to the palace in Rheinsberg in 1736.
+This pattern continued even after the couple moved to Rheinsberg Palace in 1736.